mParticle/docs/src/pages/developers/dsr-api/v3/index.md

 #### The `subject_identities` Object

 The `subject_identities` are sent as a dictionary where the keys are identity types, and the value fields are `value` and `encoding`.
+You can specify up to 50 identities in a single request.
+The number of identities in a request is also limited by the number of different unique identity types.

 ~~~http
  "identity_type": {